yunathan51/Smiles-API/README.md

-# Backend Smiles Application
+# Smiles API

+> ⚠️ **Notice:** The API now returns **HTTP 406 Not Acceptable**, meaning this application no longer works.
+(07/2025)

-This project is a backend application built with Spring Boot to search for flights based on specific criteria such as departure airport, arrival airport, departure time, and the number of passengers.
+This application is built with Spring Boot to search for flights based on specific criteria such as departure airport, arrival airport, departure date, and the number of passengers.

-## Technologies Used

-- Java
-- Spring Boot
-- Spring MVC

 ## Project Structure

 - **`BackendSmilesApplication`**: Main class to start the application.
-- **`FlightModel`**: Model representing flight information.
+- **`FlightDTO`**: DTO representing flight information.
 - **`FlightController`**: Controller handling HTTP requests for flight searches.
-- **`FlightService`**: Service layer responsible for handling the business logic of searching for flights based on the provided criteria.
+- **`FlightService`**: Service layer responsible for searching for flights based on the provided criteria.
-- **`CorsConfiguration`**: Configuration to allow CORS in the application.

 ## Endpoints